-Gather 'Round is primarily a unit study program that can be used with all grade levels.
-However, young learners need sequential instruction in math and reading that can't be included in their units, so they have produced two programs for beginning students.
+Gather 'Round is known for its unit studies that can be used with all grade levels.
+However, young learners need sequential instruction in math and reading that can't be included in Gather 'Round's units, so they have produced two programs for beginning students.

 Letters + Numbers and Ready to Read are both complete, standalone programs that cover language arts, math, Bible, science, social studies, and art.
-While they are designed in a unit study fashion with themes running through the programs, they teach beginning reading and math skills in a sequential fashion.
-They spend more time on basic skills for math and phonics than on science, social studies, art, and Bible.
-These are very comprehensive programs that cover everything, including handwriting.
-The amount of Christian content is significantly higher than in the unit studies.
+While they are designed in a unit-study fashion with themes running through the programs, they teach beginning reading and math skills in a sequential fashion.

-Young children need individual attention as they work through these lessons, so they require one-on-one teaching time.
-But the course content should be enjoyable to teach with its mixture of fascinating information for science and social studies, frequent Bible connections, and weekly art activities, intermixed with math and language arts.
+Young children need individual attention as they work through these lessons, so they require one-on-one teaching.
+But the course content should be enjoyable to teach with its mixture of fascinating information for science and social studies, frequent Bible connections, and weekly art activities, intermixed with the math and language arts.

-While these programs can be used on their own, Gather 'Round's unit studies include pre-reader level student notebooks.
-If you want young children to participate in unit studies with older siblings, the pre-reader notebooks allow you to do that without overwhelming young learners.
+While these courses can be used on their own, Gather 'Round's regular unit studies include pre-reader level student notebooks.
+If you want young children to participate in those unit studies with older siblings, the pre-reader notebooks allow you to do that without overwhelming young learners.
 Younger students can sit in on your presentations to older children, perhaps completing one of the coloring pages in their notebooks.
 They do not need to listen in if the subject matter is over their heads or if they've just had too much instruction for the day.
-While the coloring pages and illustrations tie directly to the unit-study topics whenever possible, pre-readers are not given assignments or questions regarding that teaching.
+While the coloring pages and illustrations tie directly to the unit-study topics whenever possible, pre-readers are not given assignments or questions on the material.